josefjadrny/js-chess-engine/README.md

 <BR/>

 ### Option 2 - Without in-memory
 Import functions you want to use.
-Every function need JSON configuration of your chessboard to work properly.
+Every function needs configuration of your chessboard to work properly.
-Those functions return new JSON configuration of your board, so this JSON represents state of your game.
-Your application should use returned state to generate an updated chessboard.
-This approach needs little more computing time on server to create and calculate everything from scratch on every call.
+This approach needs little more computing time on the server to create and calculate everything from scratch on every call.

 ```js
 import jsChessEngine from 'js-chess-engine'